Flavor of Love: Show format

 The show was part of VH1's Celeb-reality lineup and its format is similar to that of The Bachelor.
 Twenty different ladies compete for Flavor Flav's heart as they live together in a mansion in Encino, California.
 He is helped in his quest by his bodyguard and chauffeur named "Big Rick."
 He was also assisted by his mother, as well as his former romantic partner Brigitte Nielsen in the first season, and Tiffany Pollard in the second.
-The show also helped spin off a string of similar VH1 "Love" shows, including I Love New York, Rock of Love, and Real Chance of Love.
+The show also helped spin off a string of similar VH1 "Love" shows, including I Love New York, Rock of Love with Bret Michaels, and Real Chance of Love.
 There were secondary spin-off shows featuring contestants on Flavor of Love, such as Flavor of Love Girls: Charm School, and I Love Money.

 In the show, each contestant is given a nickname by Flav and is referred to by that nickname for as long as she remains in the competition, as Flav says he can remember nicknames more so than real names.
 Flavor of Love features a clock ceremony where contestants who are not eliminated receive gold clocks to wear around their necks with their picture and nickname behind the hands of the clock.
 When a contestant is eliminated, her real name is then revealed, followed by a champagne toast.

 There are a few basic elements of the show's format that have been consistent through each season of production.
 Throughout the season the contestants compete for intimate dates with Flav by competing in various challenges.
 Also, Flav brings the few remaining women's parents on in the third or second to last episode.
 Finally, the season finale takes place in a tropical destination.
 The two finalists and Flav spend the last two days at a luxurious resort preceding his final decision.

 The week following the finale an all-cast reunion is typically aired.
 The host, La La Vazquez, spends this time reviewing the most memorable moments and interviewing the contestants after they have seen the season.
 This is also when the viewer finds out if Flav is still with the woman he chose and what they have been up to since the season wrapped.

 VH1 has also introduced an internet component into the show.
 Viewers can create profiles, interact with contestants and other fans, and stay current with news at flavorofloveworld.com.
 In season 3, fans even got to vote online to elect five of the contestants, though Flav sent four of them home in the premiere episode.